Adslot/badargument/README.md

 Call arguments will also be stored in the Error's `.arguments` attribute.

-Bad Argument uses [Function.caller](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/caller) and will degrade gracefully if it is not available.
+Bad Argument uses [Function.caller](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/caller) and will degrade gracefully if it is not available [citation needed]().

 Default error conditions